Zeex/samp-plugin-crashdetect/README.md

 Configuration
 -------------

-CrashDetect settings can be changed via the following `server.cfg` options:
+CrashDetect reads settings from server.cfg, the server configuration file.
+Below is the list of available settings along with some examples.

 * `trace <flags>`